 Forest therapy will naturally involve shamanic elements, since shamanism is a spiritual path exclusively dealing with nature.
 During forest therapy, I therefore use The Celtic Shaman´s Pack as a storytelling guide (more about that below).

-Three main walks, which basically follow the shamanic concepts of The Middleworld, the Underworld and the Upperworld - which again corresponds with the three aspects of spiritual practice - see my article, Philosophical Counseling):
+Three main walks( which basically follow the shamanic concepts of The Middleworld, the Underworld and the Upperworld - which again corresponds with the three aspects of spiritual practice - see my article, Philosophical Counseling):

 1. The Holy Springs Walk (the Middleworld).
 This is a walk along the "hollow" Hills of Rebild, through Gravlev Valley, also called "The Valley of Happiness".
 We will follow a path beneath ancient beech and oak wood.
 We will visit the house of the poacher Lars Kjær and his wife, Marie, who was a fortune teller.
 The walk includes two holy springs: Ravnkilde (Raven Spring), and Lille Blåkilde (Little Blue Spring).
 On the hills above Little Blue Spring there is an ancient burial place consisting of 50 grave mounds (in Rold forest there are approximately 250 grave mounds from stone age, bronze age and iron age - the oldest are 6000 years old).
 None of them have been archaeologically investigated.
 So, whatever is lying of treasures are still lying there.
 Between the mounds you can find some stone rows and stone circles.
 They have the same astronomical mysticism as Stonehenge.
 The comparison is not a coincidence.
 As already explained: the ancient people of Rold Forest, the Cimbri, very likely worshipped ancient Celtic religion.
 It was properly a Celto-Germanic mix.
 This is made likely, since the famous Gundestrup Cauldron was found in a bog near Rold Forest.
 The cauldron has delivered most of the imagery which Celtic Neopaganism uses today.